-ISPR 3000 (4 Credits / 120 hours)
+ISPR 3000 (4 Credits)

-SIT Study Abroad Program:

-Jordan: Geopolitics, International Relations,

-and the Future of the Middle East
+Jordan: Geopolitics, International Relations, and the Future of the Middle East

-PLEASE NOTE: This syllabus represents a recent semester.
+This syllabus is representative of a typical semester.
 Because courses develop and change over time to take advantage of unique learning opportunities, actual course content varies from semester to semester.